Completions

 How is this different from ESRI Tapestry or Experian Mosaic?

-Those are demographic-segmentation platforms with $10,000-$200,000 per year licensing and seat-based access for marketing-research teams.
-This skill wraps those data sources (when licensed) plus the free Census API into one canonical schema with per-location aggregation and change-event emission.
+Those are demographic-segmentation platforms with $10,000 to $200,000 per year licensing and seat-based access for marketing-research teams.
+This wraps those sources (if you have them) plus the free Census API into one profile per location with per-location aggregation done for you.

-Do I need to license ESRI or Experian separately?
+Do I need an ESRI or Experian license?

-No for baseline operation — the Census Bureau API plus ACS data is free and covers the canonical demographic schema.
-For deeper segmentation (psychographic clusters, behavioral signals), the skill wraps your existing commercial license if you have one.
+No for baseline.
+The free Census Bureau API plus ACS data covers the demographic baseline.
+For deeper segmentation (psychographic clusters, behavioral signals), your existing ESRI, Experian, Claritas, or Acxiom license gets wrapped in.

 What geographic resolutions are supported?